-Some countries in Europe replace old, expensive to maintain and ill equipped prisons with new buildings.
+Some countries in Europe replace old, expensive to maintain and ill-equipped prisons with new buildings.
 What is their new for old strategy?
-What are the experiences with private public sector arrangements?
+What are the experiences with private-public sector arrangements?
 How do we introduce more flexibility into real estate – enabling us to better respond to changes in the prison population?
-How could we realize more efficient prison buildings – with lower running costs, reductions in maintenance spending and an intelligent use of technology.
+How could we realise more efficient prison buildings – with lower running costs, reductions in maintenance spending and intelligent use of technology.

 Expert Group Meeting 2016

 The expert group on Real estate & logistics met for the second time this year on 21 November 2016.
 After the first meeting the group drafted a report on Public Private Participation for the construction of new prisons.
-Download the report here.
+Download the Public Private Participantion report here.
 The second meeting of the group was hosted by the Criminal Sanctions Agency in Helsinki on 12 & 13 October.
-The main subject of the meeting was Prison design.
+The main subject of the meeting was Prison Design.
 Experts from Northern Ireland, England, Slovenia, Belgium, Czech Republic and Finland shared their current prison design projects.
 Discussions also included: stakeholder involvement and reviews to assess needs and to define design requirements, design criteria and standards setting, tender evaluation and long-term strategic planning.
-The group will draft a report on Prison design that will be published at the beginning of next year on the EuroPris website.
 Presentations of the meeting can be downloaded here.

 Expert Group Meeting 2016